Gasec |

 Distribution is rapid, and by 4 hours is limited to gastric mucosa, liver and gallbladder.
 After 48 hours, omeprazole remains only in the gastric mucosa.
 Passage across the blood-brain barrier appears to be limited.

 Following single-dose oral administration, the major part of the dose (about 77%) is eliminated in urine as at least six metabolites.
 Two have been Identified as hydroxymeprazole and the corresponding carboxylic acid.
 The remainder of the dose is recoverable in faeces.
 This implies considerable biliary excretion of the metabolites of omeprazole.
-Three metabolites have been identified in plasma
+Three metabolites have been identified in plasma - the sulphide and sulphone derivatives of omeprazole.
+These metabolites have little or no antisecretory activity.

 In patients with chronic hepatic disease, the bioavailability increases to 100% compared to an IV dose, reflecting decreased first- pass effect, and the plasma half-life of the drug increases to nearly 3 hours compared to the half-life in normal subjects of 0.5-1 hour.

+In patients with chronic renal impairment, there is a slight increase in bioavailability.
+Because urinary excretion is a primary route of omeprazole metabolites, their elimination slows in proportion to the decreased creatinine clearance and their concentration increases.
 Indications Gasac-20 is used in conditions in which acid reduction is appropriate, with once-daily administration: - Gastroduodenal ulceration: peptic ulcer: duodenal ulcer, benign stomach ulcer, relapsing ulcer, including NSAID-induced peptic ulcer; peptic ulcer after surgery; duodenal ulcer associated with Helicobacter pylon. - Gastritis - Hyperacidic, irritable stomach - Gastroesophageal reflux - Bleeding from ulcerations or erosions In the oesophagus, stomach or duodenum. - Prophylaxis against ulceration and bleeding in the upper gastrointestinal tract in risk patients. - Acute mucosal stress ulceration. - Aspiration syndrome. - Zollinger-Elison Syndrome.
 111111

 150227018011 Dosage, application Usual dosage